Prepare for the GRE

 Requirements for Enrollment

 Before enrolling for the GRE preparatory courses with us, we will need four inputs from you so that we can help you in a more informed and customized manner:

 - Your detailed resume

 - We will subject you to a psychometric test – All About You.
 It has 5 subjective questions on which the Business School essay questions are also based.
 Based on your responses to the exercise, we will give you a detailed report on your candidature to Business Schools – Initial Profile Assessment.
-This Initial Profile Assessment is prepared by domain experts and comments upon how the admission officers will perceive your current profile and what changes in your profile can increase your chances of being selected by a good Business School.
+This Initial Profile Assessment is prepared by domain experts and comments upon how the admission officers will perceive your current profile and what changes in your profile can increase your chances of being selected by a good college/university.